Text by CLOT Magazine

-RE—TEXTURED, the festival with an emphasis on an arresting visual and sonic experience, as the team describes it, is back taking place across the city of London from 24 – 27 March.
+RE—TEXTURED, the festival with an emphasis on an arresting visual and sonic experience, as the team describes it, is back in London from 24 – 27 March.
 The festival places an emphasis on experimental music and visual art.
-In their first edition in 2019 architecture and London’s psychogeography played a major part in the festival.
+In their first edition in 2019, architecture and London’s psychogeography played a major part in the festival.

 The Italian composer Caterina Barbieri will expand her newly formed light-years label into a live experience joined by contemporaries Bendik Giske, Nkisi, MFO, Evelyn Saylor and visual artists Theresa Baumgartner, Michael Titze, Pedro Maia and Matt Woodham at the Southbank Centre’s Queen Elizabeth Hall on 24 March.
 The show will feature expanded environmental elements and bespoke visual design by Marcel Weber.